espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

     }

 Optional **read only** area at the end of the slave buffer can be set.
-Master can only read from that area, writting to it will be ignored.
+Master can only read from that area, writting to it by the master will be ignored.

+The API provides functions to read and write data from/to the slave buffer at any time - * :cpp:func:`i2c_slave_read_buffer` and :cpp:func:`i2c_slave_write_buffer`.
+I2C **slave task** can be created which receives notifications from the i2c driver about the slave events: **address set**, **data sent to master**, **data received from master**.
+ Slave buffer address, number of bytes sent or received and overflow status are available to the slave task to take some action an slave events.

 It is up to the user to organize the slave buffer in a way most appropriate for the application.<br>
-Writting to some addresses can, for example, be treated by the slave task as commands with optional arguments.<br>
+Writting to some addresses can, for example, be treated by the **slave task** as commands with optional arguments.<br>
 Read only area can contain the slave ID, revision number, sensor data etc.

-The API provides functions to read and write data from/to the slave buffer at any time - * :cpp:func:`i2c_slave_read_buffer` and :cpp:func:`i2c_slave_write_buffer`.
-I2C slave **task** can be created which receives notifications from the i2c driver about the slave events: **address set**, **data sent to master**, **data received from master**.
- Slave buffer address, number of bytes sent or received and overflow status are available to the slave task to take some action an slave events.

 An example of using these functions is provided in :example:`peripherals/i2c`.